EXISTING TILES IMPORTED INTO THE SERIES

 THE MOST SENIOR AUTHORS

 The book series stretches back to 1964, but another view is that the experience behind it spans three centuries.
-The cohort of authors of books in the series born before the Second World War starts with David Douglas who was born in the ninteenth-century:
+The cohort of authors of books in the series born before the Second World War starts with David Douglas who was born in the nineteenth-century:

 David Douglas (1898)